GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 #### On-premises to cloud

-The [Inbound DNS Policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) defined in *landing trusted VPC module* ([`vpc-landing.tf`](./vpc-landing.tf)) automatically reserves the first available IP address on each subnet (typically the third one in a CIDR) to expose the Cloud DNS service, so that it can be consumed from outside of GCP.
+The [Inbound DNS Policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) defined in *trusted landing VPC module* ([`vpc-landing.tf`](./vpc-landing.tf)) automatically reserves the first available IP address on each subnet (typically the third one in a CIDR) to expose the Cloud DNS service, so that it can be consumed from outside of GCP.

 ### Private Google Access